 This Pumpkin Cornbread is terrific served with a little honey butter, and it’s really great dunked into chili too.

-This recipe for Pumpkin Cornbread sounded so odd to me that I just had to make it.
+When I first made this recipe for Pumpkin Cornbread, it sounded so odd to me that I just had to make it.
 I wondered… would it be sweet?
 Would it be more like a breakfast bread?
 Or would it be appropriate to pair with chili- like other cornbreads?

 If you’re looking for more recipes to eat with this Pumpkin Cornbread, I suggest you try my Autumn Vegetable Soup and this Spicy Turkey Chili.
 Copycat Panera Squash Soup and Roasted Sweet Potato and Black Bean Chili would be good pairings with this bread too.